 Types of Heaters

 Cheap heaters are all well and good, but you first need to determine what type of cheap heater you need.
 There are several different types of heaters available, each designed for different purposes and budgets.
-As a guide, Appliances Online currently offers:
+Here are a few different styles:

 - Fan heaters: are comparatively small, portable, and suited to heating small spaces.
 They come in a range of sizes and costs, plus are generally one of the cheaper heater types to buy, but can be huge energy suckers.
 These operate by fanning heated air (circulated over a heating element) into a room.